Length Width Height – Definition with Examples

 How to measure length width height?

-You can measure length, width and height using various measuring tools, including tape measures, rulers or even laser distance measurers.
+You can measure length, width, and height using various measuring tools, including tape measures, rulers, or even laser distance measurers.
 The tool will depend on the size of your object and should be appropriate to it.
-For example, if you have a small box, you can measure it with a ruler.
+For example, if you have a small box, you can measure its height width length with a ruler.
 Larger items may require tape measures or laser distance measures.

 First, identify the length and measure that accurately from end to end, placing the 0 marker on your measuring tool at one end of the length, then marking where it finishes.
 Next, repeat these steps to measure your width, which is perpendicular to the length.
 Then, measure your final dimension, the height, from base to top.